alice-rb/ETL-concepts-SQL/README.md

-1️⃣ Diseño de BBDD a partir de CSV
+1️⃣ Database Design from CSV

-✔ Extract: datos provenientes de CSV
+✔ Extract: data imported from CSV files
-✔ Transform: definición de estructura, claves, relaciones ✔ Load: creación de tablas y carga en BBDD
+✔ Transform: define structure, keys, and relationships ✔ Load: create tables and load data into the database

-2️⃣ Modelado dimensional (estrella)
+2️⃣ Dimensional Modeling (Star Schema)

-✔ Transformación de datos operacionales
+✔ Transform operational data
-✔ Diseño para analítica
+✔ Design for analytics
-✔ Enfoque Data Warehouse / BI
+✔ Data Warehouse / BI approach

-3️⃣ Creación de nuevas tablas derivadas
+3️⃣ Creation of Derived Tables

-✔ Derivación de nuevas tablas
+✔ Derive new tables
-✔ Cambio de nivel de granularidad
+✔ Change the level of granularity
-✔ Preparación de datos para análisis
+✔ Prepare data for analysis

-4️⃣ Uso de subconsultas y joins complejos
+4️⃣ Use of Subqueries and Complex Joins

-Usuarios con +80 transacciones
+Users with more than 80 transactions

-Media de amount por IBAN
+Average amount per IBAN

-Ventas por producto
+Sales by product